 Hazardous Waste Label Requirements

-The requirements surrounding hazardous waste labeling and shipping in the U.S. is governed by a complicated and extensive set of rules and regulations.
-Hazardous waste label requirements are just one of the many important steps in the handling and shipping of hazardous waste safely.
+The requirements surrounding hazardous waste labeling and shipping in the U.S. are governed by a complicated and extensive set of rules and regulations.
+Hazardous waste label requirements are just one of many important steps in safely handling and shipping hazardous waste.

-In order to move hazardous waste, generators must be in compliance not only with Environmental Protection Agency (EPA) regulations but with the Department of Transportation (DOT) requirements for shipping, along with any state and local agency’s requirements for labeling and shipping.
-The DOT and the EPA work in tandem under a memorandum of understanding between the two bodies.
+To move hazardous waste, generators must comply not only with Environmental Protection Agency (EPA) regulations but also with Department of Transportation (DOT) requirements for shipping, as well as any state and local agency requirements for labeling and shipping.
+The DOT and the EPA work in tandem under a memorandum of understanding between them.

 Why Should I Care About Proper Hazardous Waste Labeling?